These simple swaps make for a decadent meal that won’t leave you feeling like an overstuffed turkey.

 3. Use Whole or Low-Fat Milk Instead of Cream

 Dishes like mashed potatoes, casseroles, and pie fillings are already flavorful, and they get some milk fat from butter.
 You’ll barely notice a difference by swapping out heavy cream for regular milk, Hurley says, but you’ll be cutting the calorie count in half.

 Flour is used to thicken traditional turkey gravy, but it doesn’t add a ton of flavor, Guy says.

-Instead of shooting for a thick gravy that runs the risk of turning gummy as it sits, add flavor by using reduced-sodium chicken or turkey stock.
+Instead of shooting for a thick gravy that runs the risk of turning gummy as it sits, cook down reduced-sodium chicken or turkey stock for a flavorful sauce.
 Simply let homemade or store-bought stock simmer on your stove to half its original volume.
-Use the concentrated stock the same way you’d use regular stock.
+Use the concentrated stock the same way you’d use gravy.

 5. Add Greek Yogurt to Increase the Protein in Mashed Potatoes